Skip to main content

 DEVOCIÓN (WILLIAMSBURG, BROOKLYN)

 Sourcing beans directly from small Colombian farms, Devoción is known for its commitment to freshness.
-The Williamsburg location features exposed brick, a lush living wall, and plenty of natural light, creating a warm and inviting space.
-Try their espresso drinks, pour-overs, or Colombian pastries, and take home a bag of their freshly roasted beans.
-Outdoor seating is perfect for a sunny day.
+The Williamsburg space features exposed brick, a lush living wall, and plenty of natural light, creating a warm and inviting setting.
+The menu includes espresso drinks, pour-overs, and Colombian pastries.
+Outdoor seating is ideal on a sunny day.

 69 Grand St, Brooklyn, NY — Opens 8 AM